tlicata/tl/resources/markdown/notes/emacs-shells.md

 (setenv "PAGER" "cat")
 ```

-One neat feature is if I run a `grep` command from eshell is pops me
+One neat feature is if I run a `grep` command from eshell it pops me
 into an Emacs-y results window.
 Try it and enjoy.

 Eshell is also crazy because it's a shell that also acts like a lisp